riceissa/computing-notes/vim.md

 ## Markdown underscores

 Underscores in Markdown files usually mean emphasis, so should not be counted as part of the word.
-This makes searching for emphasized phrases work with motions like `*`.
+The following autocommand makes searching for emphasized phrases work with motions like `*`.
 For example, if a string like `_hello world_` appears in a Markdown document, pressing `*` when the cursor is on the `h` would by default search for the string `_hello`.
 Having the following